Follow

 • What Are You Giving CEOJuice Access To?

-You are providing CEOJuice access to your Microsoft 365 (O365) and Power Platform environment by setting up an Azure AD App Registration and assigning the necessary permissions.
+You are providing CEOJuice access to your Microsoft 365 (O365) tenant and Power Platform environment by setting up an Azure AD App Registration and assigning the necessary permissions.

 • What will this access allow CEOJuice to do?